 Migrating to new hardware/software presents some challenges you will need to prepare for such as fragmentation, capital cost, implementing DEX support (more info below), re-training personnel, etc. There are additional considerations that you should plan for now to avoid future headaches, such as ensuring that whatever you implement now is future-proof (see below) & avoiding large investment in strategies that cannot adapt.
 We’ll discuss each of these and more below, but for now, rest assured that you can and will manage this process effectively.

 Choosing the Right Hardware for your DSD business:

 Windows Mobile is dead and it’s definitely time to update your hardware, but which devices are right for your needs?
 There are Android, iOS, and Windows-based tablets, smartphones and even laptops; then there are dozens of major manufacturers for each (aside from iOS), and each has different capabilities!
-The selection of devices is overwhelming, so take a deep breathe and let’s see if we can break this down into something manageable.
+The selection of devices is overwhelming, so take a deep breath and let’s see if we can break this down into something manageable.

 1 What does your hardware need to do now and in the future?

 At the most basic level, most DSD organizations need to support high-frequency barcode scanning, mobile printing, a cellular network, and possibly DEX (although upcoming technological changes will eventually eliminate some of these requirements, see below).
 We’ll drill down into the specifics later, but most of the devices mentioned above can support these requirements either natively or with adapters.